cloudquery/cloudquery/website/pages/docs/deployment/github-actions.md

 ## Prerequisites

+### Generating a CloudQuery API key

+Downloading plugins requires users to be authenticated, normally this means running `cloudquery login` but that is not doable in a CI environment like GitHub Actions.
+The recommended way to handle this is to use an API key.
+More information on generating an API Key can be found [here](/docs/deployment/generate-api-key)

+### AWS Authentication

 Since we'll be running CloudQuery in the context of a GitHub Action runner, we'll need to add AWS authentication.

 To set up authentication with AWS from GitHub Actions you can follow the [Configuring OpenID Connect in Amazon Web Services blog](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) from GitHub.